You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-Bryan Murphy (vocals, guitar), Eric Ryrie (guitar), Dave Sicilian (bass) and James Zaner (drums) formed The Shills in 2004, and have been winning the hearts and minds of Boston’s often ultra-jaded show-goers with their musical version of shock and awe ever since.
-They released an ep titled "Push" in 2004, a self titled full length in 2005, and a concept record called "Ganymede" in 2008.
-Eric (guitar) left in 2011, and was replaced by Ryan Jackson.
+Bryan Murphy (vocals, guitar), Ryan Jackson (guitar), Dave Sicilian (bass) and James Zaner (drums) have been winning the hearts and minds of Boston’s often ultra-jaded show-goers with their musical version of shock and awe.
+WIth original guitarist Eric Ryrie, they released an ep titled "Push" in 2004, a self titled full length in 2005, and a concept record called "Ganymede" in 2008.
+Eric left in 2011 and was replaced by Ryan.
 Trying to quantify their broad sound or compile a definitive list of similar bands becomes a fool’s errand as their influences range just as wide.
 From Queen, to Queens of the Stone Age, Yes to Radiohead, Motown to Metal, Punk to Jazz.
 As any of their fans will tell you, the only way to get any sort of handle on what The Shills are all about is to go and witness it for yourself.

 The Shills 4th album, "Keep Your Hands Busy : Vol 1", was produced by Scott Riebling (Fall Out Boy, Cobra Starship, We The Kings) and was released May 2nd, 2012.
 Their upcoming release, "Keep Your Hands Busy : Vol 2", is do out in May, 2015.
 Pre-order the new album here: